cdrice26/cookycardz/README.md

 npm run build
 ```
 this builds both web and desktop apps.

+## Note about cloud syncing on desktop

+Generally, a user will only sign in with one account, and cloud syncing should work as expected for that.
+If the user signs out and then signs in with another account, however, all local recipes will also be uploaded to that account.
+Multiple accounts is more so designed for switching accounts at the moment rather than temporarily viewing someone else's recipes.
+If the latter is desired, the web interface is a better fit for that scenario.

 ## Licensing
 - CookyCardz is licensed under the [MIT License](LICENSE).